Anal fissure experiences

 Fissure from pushing during labour

-What it is like to develop an anal fissure during labour — how people describe the experience, when they realise what has happened, and how they manage recovery alongside newborn care.
+What it is like to develop an anal fissure during labour — how people describe the experience, when they realise what has happened.

 Read preview →